 Avoid becoming caught up in the process of setting weekly tasks, get a wider perspective of the upcoming month, quarter, year... whatever is going to help you set tasks that achieve these upcoming desirables.

 It is inevitable in any organization that there will be some tasks that recur in the weekly calendar.
 The benefit of these tasks is that it becomes far more straightforward for team members to tackle.
 As they grow in familiarity they will develop a more efficient process to complete the day-to-day tasks in good time.
 When there is a constant in an employee's work week, they can use this as an anchor for all of their other responsibilities.
 Consequently, promoting good time management practices.

 Any time you set a new task, you will anticipate a certain amount of time it will take to complete.
 More often than not, these predictions are much shorter than the time it takes in reality.
 It is important to take this information on and to learn from previous weeks and tasks you've set.
-Thanks to your weekly review, when you come to set a similar task, you will have a greater appreciation for the time and effort required to complete it.
+Thanks to your weekly report, when you come to set a similar task, you will have a greater appreciation for the time and effort required to complete it.
 Using this knowledge, you can better delegate responsibilities across your team so that no one is left with heaps of work to do on Friday afternoon.

 Leading any team is a constant learning process.
 As you continue to set task lists and allocate the amount of time for each team member - take the opportunity to understand how your team works.
 In your planning process, establish who will be best to undergo certain important tasks and how to ensure that everyone will have a productive week.
 By productive week, this doesn't just mean getting their work submitted but actually making something of value from their efforts.
 Enabling each team member to learn and develop in their role so that from Monday morning to Friday afternoon, they can look back and take pride in what they've accomplished.